Take a 360 degree panoramic tour of the Sands-Willets house!

 The Willets were the second family to give their name to the house.
 In 1845, Edmund Willets purchased the original Sands homestead and its surrounding farm.
 Willets was a prominent Quaker and an active abolitionist prior to the Civil War.
 In 1850, Willets built and connected a large Greek-Revival style building to the east end of the old Sands house creating the final footprint of

 the Sands-Willets House.
 Over the years, the Willets’ made many changes to the exterior and interior of old Sands wing giving it the appearance we see today.
-In 1967, Miss Eliza Willets, a descendant of Edmund, sold the house to our Society who then took over its care.
+In 1965, Miss Eliza Willets, a descendant of Edmund, passed away, after living in the house for many years.
+In 1967, the Historical Society purchased the house from her estate.

 The Sands-Willets House has been undergoing restoration and renovations ever since it was purchased by the Society.
 Starting with with the restoration of its Colonial Hearth Kitchen in the Sands wing and the refurbishment of the high 19th century ceilings in the Willets wing, the decades have seen the additions of an electrical system overhaul, the installation of an air conditioning system, a new heating system and the house’s exterior surface painted and painted again.
 However, the preservation process is a continuing one demanding constant attention to this historical treasure for it to continue to be the educational resource that it is today